+- Sale within the state (known as Intrastate Supply) - Sale from one State to another State (known as Interstate Supply)

+Electronic Commerce Operators (ECO)

-1 service is collected by the ECO from the consumer and passed on to the actual supplier after the deduction of commission by the ECO.
+Electronic Commerce Operators (ECO) display products as well as services which are actually supplied by some other person to the consumer, on their electronic portal.
+The consumers buy such goods/services through these portals.
+On placing the order for a particular product/service, the actual supplier supplies the selected product/service to the consumer.
+The price/ consideration for the product/ service is collected by the ECO from the consumer and passed on to the actual supplier after the deduction of commission by the ECO.
 For Example: OLA, UBER, TRIVAGO etc. are some of ECO working in India.

+Composition scheme

-Composition scheme Composition scheme gives an option to small businesses under which they can opt to pay a fixed percentage of turnover as TAX in lieu of Normal Tax and be relieved from the detailed compliance of the GST law.
-Normal Scheme (lf Assessee not His tax liability to be paid will be as under : Tax on outward supply-tax on inward supply (12%1,80,000) - (12%1,00,000)= 9,600 Thus dealer has paid tax at normal rate and has availed the benefit of tax paid on input supply.
+Composition scheme gives an option to small businesses under which they can opt to pay a fixed percentage of turnover as TAX in lieu of Normal Tax and be relieved from the detailed compliance of the GST law.

+Treatment under Normal Scheme (If Assessee not opted Composition Scheme)

+His tax liability to be paid will be as under:

+Tax on outward supply-tax on inward supply

+Thus dealer has paid tax at normal rate and has availed the benefit of tax paid on input supply.

+Treatment under Composition Scheme

 Under Composition Scheme dealer is required to pay tax on turnover at specified rate let say 1% only, however he is not allowed to take the benefit of ITC on inward supplies.

+Turnover for Composition Scheme

 Section 2(6) of CGST Act, 2017 provides that the term "aggregate turnover" means the aggregate value of all taxable supplies (excluding the value of inward supplies on which tax is payable by a person on reverse charge basis), exempt supplies, exports of goods or services or both and inter-state supplies of persons having the same Permanent Account Number, to be computed on all India basis but excludes central tax, state tax, union territory tax, integrated tax and cess.

-Advantages/Merits of Composition
+Advantages/ Merits of Composition Scheme and Disadvantages/Demerits of invoices)

+Advantages:

+Lesser compliance (returns, maintaining books of record, issuance

+- Limited tax liability - High liquidity as taxes are at a lower rate - Single Return, i.e. only one Return is required to be filed instead of three returns as required to be filed by normal tax payer

+Disadvantages:

+- A limited territory of business.
+The dealer is barred from carrying out inter-state transactions - No Input Tax Credit available to composition dealers as well as the person who is purchasing goods from composition dealer. - The taxpayer will not be eligible to supply exempt goods or goods through an e-commerce portal.

+Exempt Supply

-Scheme and record, issuance of invoices) Disadvantages/De Limited tax liability merits High liquidity as taxes are at a lower rate Single Return, i.e. only one Return is required to be filed instead of three returns as required to be filed by normal tax payer Disadvantages: • A limited territory of business.
-The dealer is barred from carrying out inter-state transactions No Input Tax Credit available to composition dealers as well as the person who is purchasing goods from composition dealer. • The taxpayer will not be eligible to supply exempt goods or goods through an e-commerce portal.
-Exempt Supply Section 2(47) of CGST Act, 2017 provides that "exempt supply" means supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax under section 11 of Central Goods and Services Tax Act, or under section 6 of the Integrated Goods and Services Tax Act, and includes non-taxable supply; THUS, Exempt supply includes the supply of following type of goods and services: (a) Supply attracting nil rate of tax; (b) Supplies wholly exempt from tax; (c) Non-taxable supply;
+Section 2(47) of CGST Act, 2017 provides that "exempt supply" means supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax under section 11 of Central Goods and Services Tax Act, or under section 6 of the Integrated Goods and Services Tax Act, and includes non-taxable supply;

+THUS, Exempt supply includes the supply of following type of goods and services:

+- (a) Supply attracting nil rate of tax;

+- (b) Supplies wholly exempt from tax;

+- (c) Non-taxable supply;